Kitware/iMSTK/Docs/CodingGuide.md

 ///
 /// \brief Base class for viewer that manages render window and the renderers
 /// Creates backend-specific renderers on a per-scene basis.
-/// Contains user API to configure the rendering with various backends
+/// Contains user API to configure the rendering with various back-ends
 ///
 ```